jbnetapp/demosmbc/README.md

 SVM_SAN_S /vol/LUN01_S/LUN01 wOj7N$QPt5OO
 ````

-Run the script to discover the LUN on Linux and create a ext4 file sytem on LVM using this LUN
+Run the script to discover the LUN on Linux and create a ext4 file sytem on LVM using this LUN.
 ````
 [root@centos1 demosmbc]# ./3-Linux-LunDiscover.sh
 ....
 Terminate
+[root@centos1 demosmbc]# echo $?
+0

 ````
 Verfiy if you have see the file system on LVM device
 ````
 [root@centos1 demosmbc]# df -h /data